ExabeamLabs/Content-Library-CIM2/README.md

 [Correlation Rules](Exabeam%20Correlation%20Rules.md) – A list of prebuilt supported correlation rules with descriptions and use cases

-[Platforms and Landscapes](https://github.com/ExabeamLabs/CIMLibrary) – A list of platforms, listed by landscape (redirects to the Common Information Model Library)

-[Field Descriptions](https://github.com/ExabeamLabs/CIMLibrary) – A list of available fields and their descriptions (redirects to the Common Information Model Library)

 ## How do I use it?